 Tamiami Trail Next Steps: In 2012, Congress approved the TT:NS project, which included up to 5.5-miles of additional bridging and reconstruction of the remaining eastern roadway to support the higher water levels and flows envisioned in the CERP.
 Phase 1 of this project is currently constructing two bridges totaling approximately 2.6 miles, as well as limited roadway reconstruction, via a federal/state partnership with expected completion by December 2018.
 A Phase 2 plan is currently in development between the federal/state partners.
 Preliminary findings indicate that the 3.2- miles of total bridging will accommodate all future anticipated CERP flows.
 The Phase 2 focus will therefore be on reconstructing the remaining 6.7 miles of roadway and adding smaller water conveyance features to improve flow distributions by targeting historic slough crossings.
-If approved, the Phase 2 plan will allow for unconstrained flows into Northeast Shark River Slough.
+If approved, the Phase 2 plan will allow for unconstrained flows (Please describe how much flow and what are the benefits of that increased flow.
+Are the goals and predicted benefits being met?) into Northeast Shark River Slough.
 This final plan would fully support future federal and state restoration initiatives to redirect water flows from Lake Okeechobee back into the central/southern Everglades and Florida Bay.